harsharan-r/NEAT-algorithm-module/README.md

 # NEAT-algorithm-module
-A NEAT algorithm module made in python
+##A NEAT algorithm module I'm making in python which will be used for machine learning for games.